EAEngland/personal_website/src/content/bio.md

-I am a Senior Lecturer in Social Policy and Practice in the School of Education and Social Policy at Cardiff Metropolitan University, with a PhD from the School of Geography and Planning at Cardiff University.
+I am a Senior Lecturer in Social Policy and Practice in the School of Education and Social Policy at Cardiff Metropolitan University.
+My PhD is from the School of Geography and Planning at Cardiff University (funders: UK Centre for Collaborative Housing Evidence).

-I write about homelessness, domestic abuse and neurodiversity (including autism and dementia).
-I explore how gender, sexuality and space can help us understand these better.
-I am especially interested in how we can use care ethics to think about these different parts of social life.
+I write about workforce wellbeing (especially in the homelessness and domestic abuse sectors), sexuality and neurodiversity (including autism and dementia).
+I am especially interested in how space is experienced differently by different groups, and in exploring how we can use care ethics to think about reducing inequalities.

-Awards/honours include: the Housing Studies Association Valerie Karn Prize 2021, a Women in Wales Audrey Jones Award 2021 and a Wales Online Diversity Award 2022.
-I was a 2021 European Sociological Association PhD Summer School attendee, and am a 2023 Welsh Crucible attendee.
+Awards/honours include: the Housing Studies Association Valerie Karn Prize 2021, a Women in Wales Audrey Jones Award 2021, and a Wales Online Diversity Award 2022.
+I was a 2021 European Sociological Association PhD Summer School attendee and am a 2023 Welsh Crucible attendee.

-Prior to academic I worked in welfare rights/homelessness policy and research and I have strong links with the sector.
-I have produced research for organisations including Shelter Cymru, Platfform, Centre for Homelessness Impact, End Youth Homelessness Cymru and Crisis.
+Prior to academia, I worked in welfare rights/homelessness policy and research, and I have strong links with the sector.
+I have produced research for organizations including Shelter Cymru, Platfform, Centre for Homelessness Impact, End Youth Homelessness Cymru, and Crisis.